To read Episode 1 CLICK HERE

 “Think about the proposal very well.
 If you don’t call by next tomorrow I’ll take it as a no”

-Nike got the gentle dismissal and she turned round not bothering to say goodbye, she walked hurriedly towards the door.
+Nike got the gentle dismissal and she turned around not bothering to say goodbye, she walked hurriedly towards the door.

-“Oh and Nike,” his voice interrupted her and she turned round helplessly.
+“Oh and Nike,” his voice interrupted her and she turned around helplessly.